OA Alliance at UNFCCC COP30

 Premiere dates and times:

-• IN- PERSON: November 17 between 5:00pm-5:50pm local time at the Blue Moana Pacific Pavilion, COP30 Belem Brazil.
+• IN- PERSON: Wednesday 19 November (the event was rescheduled due to severe weather conditions in Belem) between 5:00pm-5:50pm (Brazilian Time Zone) at the Blue Moana Pacific Pavilion, COP30 Belem Brazil.

 Next